geky/ramcrc32bd/README.md

 ### Tricks

-There are a few tricks worth noting in ramcrc32bd:
+There are a couple implementation tricks worth noting in ramcrc32bd:

 1. Try the faster solutions first.